vantezzen/skip-silence/README.md

    4. Select the `build` folder.
 8. Happy hacking.

+## Docker build

+Skip Silence offers a simple docker container to enable building.
+Simply run `docker-compose up --build` in the root directory.
+After the build is done, the raw contents will be placed in `/build` and the compacted zip will be placed in `/build/build.zip`.

 ## Contributing

 Please fork this repository and create a new pull request to contribute to it.

 If you notice any errors, please create a new issue on GitHub.

 ## License

 Licensed under the [MIT License](LICENSE)